-The PTA Program combines part-time or full-time classroom and laboratory work at the College with three (3) six-week supervised clinical education experiences.
+The PTA program combines classroom and laboratory work at the college with three full-time six-week supervised clinical education experiences.
 The Academic Coordinator of Clinical Education works with each student to assign appropriate clinical sites.
-A background check may be required for students attending educational experiences at several agencies.
-See full policy in Admission section of this catalog.
-Assignments depend on availability of clinical sites.
+Assignments depend on the availability of clinical sites.
 Students may be required to temporarily relocate or travel long distances.
 A car is required for personal transportation to all clinical education experience assignments.
+A criminal background check may be required at certain clinical sites.
+The student will be responsible for that expense.